 Palafrugell has a large number of cultural spaces (museums, interpretation centres and foundations) to show you the municipality’s cultural history.

-ACTIVITIES IN PALAFRUGELL JULY 2020 Activities for the month of July 2020 in Palafrugell (Calella, Llafranc, Tamariu, Llofriu, Ermedàs).
-Music, dance, theater, concerts, markets, exhibitions, guided tours, crafts, art, competitions, workshops and much more!
+ACTIVITIES IN PALAFRUGELL JULY 2022 Activities for the month of July 2022 in Palafrugell (Calella, Llafranc, Tamariu, Llofriu, Ermedàs).
+Habaneras, party culture, markets, exhibitions, guided tours, crafts, art, workshops and much more!
 We’re waiting for you in Palafrugell!
-We also can follow in www.facebook.com/turisme.palafrugell or to www.palafrugellcultura.cat ACTIVITIES OF JULY 2020 Click [...]+ MORE
+We also can follow in www.facebook.com/turisme.palafrugell or to www.palafrugellcultura.cat AGENDA JULY 2022 Click here [...]+ MORE

 Embarrassed, I apologized to those seated around me as I sat down to what I can only describe as one of the most memorable meals of my life… http://thewanderinggourmand.com/flors-violes-festival-in-palafrugell-spain/+ MORE